commercetools/ui-kit/CONTRIBUTING.md

 The translations for the supported languages exist in the `/i18n` folder.
 We do not use any automated translation software.

-After adding new messages, you need to run `yarn i18n:build`.
+After adding new messages, you need to run `yarn extract-intl`.
 This will modify the language files in `/i18n` by adding empty translations for the message keys.

 If you want to modify an existing translation, you will need to manually edit the related files in `/i18n`.